A delicious strawberry charlotte with a light mousse filling and sweet and crunchy ladyfingers. Just a few ingredients needed!

 Instructions

-- Soak the gelatine leaves in cold water according to the packet's instructions (I soak mine for 8-10 minutes).
+- Soak the gelatine leaves in cold water according to the packet's instructions (I soak mine for 8-10 minutes).8 leaves gelatin

 - Prepare strawberries: Clean the strawberries.
 Chop about ⅓ of the strawberries and set them aside.
 Keep about 2 or 3 for decorating purposes, if you wish.
-Puree the rest of the strawberries together with the sugar.
+Puree the rest of the strawberries together with the sugar.1.7 lb strawberries/ 750 g + 4 tablespoons granulated sugar

 - Dissolve gelatine: Squeeze the gelatin gently to remove excess water.
 Place the gelatin leaves in a saucepan and dissolve over very low heat.
 Do not overheat the gelatin, and do not let it start to boil.
 Dissolving the gelatin will take a very short time, not even a minute, so stay close and keep stirring.

 - Add strawberry puree: Take the saucepan off the heat and start mixing in the strawberry puree a very little at a time.
-Start by adding one tablespoon puree, incorporate it well, then add another tablespoon.
-After adding about ⅓ of the puree, you can start adding more than just one tablespoon at a time but keep stirring well and continuously.
+Start by adding one tablespoon puree, incorporating it well, then add another tablespoon.
+After adding about ⅓ of the puree, you can start adding more than just one tablespoon at a time, but keep stirring well and continuously.

 - Refrigerate: Place in the fridge for about 30 minutes or until just starting to set (it might take less time than that, depending on your fridge, so start checking after 5-10 minutes already, the mixture should not set too much).

-- Whipped cream: Whip 375 ml/ about 1 ⅔ cup of the heavy cream and vanilla sugar.
-Fill a little bit of it in a piping bag and pipe an edge on the bottom of an 18 cm/7-inch springform.
-Take the strawberry puree out of the fridge and fold in the chopped strawberries you set aside before and the whipped cream.
+- Whipped cream: Whip 1 ⅔ cup/ 375 ml of the heavy cream and vanilla sugar.
+Fill a little bit of it in a piping bag and pipe an edge on the bottom of the springform.
+Take the strawberry puree out of the fridge and fold in the chopped strawberries you set aside before and the whipped cream.1 ⅔ cup/ 375 ml from 2 cups heavy cream/ 500 ml + 2 tablespoons vanilla sugar

 - Assemble: Place the ladyfingers with the sugared side on the outside inside the pan to form a tight ring around the springform base.
-Fill the mousse into the prepared form.
+Fill the mousse into the prepared form.5.5 oz ladyfingers/ 150 g

 - Refrigerate for at least 4 hours or until the strawberry mousse is set.